Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </p>

 <p>
 I3S is agnostic with respect to the model used to index objects/features in 3D space.
 Both regular partitions of space (e.g. quadtrees and octrees) as well as density dependent partitioning of space (e.g. R-Trees) are supported.
-The specific partitioning scheme is hidden from clients who navigate the nodes in the tree via REST.
+The specific partitioning scheme is hidden from clients who navigate the nodes in the tree exposed as web resouces.
 The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume tree hierarchy (BVH).
 Each node has an address and nodes may be thought of as equivalent to tiles.
 </p>

 <p>
 All Nodes have an ID that is unique within a layer.
 There are two types of Node ID formats supported by I3S.
-As  string based treekeys or as integers based on a fixed linearization of the nodes.
+As string based ids, refered here to as <i>treekeys</i>, or as integers based on a fixed linearization of the nodes.
 </p>

 <p>
-In the treekey format, the key directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension.
+In the <i>treekey</i> format, which is loosely modeled on binary search trees, where the key value is used to indicate both the level and sibling association of a given node, the key directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension.
 Treekeys are strings in which levels are separated by dashes:
 "3-1-0" has 3 numeric elements, hence the node is on level 4 ("root" node is at level 1) and the node "3-1" is its parent.
 The root node always gets ID <code>"root"</code>.
 An example of this numbering pattern is shown in Figure 1 below.</p>